Today’s post is by Cody White, archivist at the National Archives at Denver. He is not related to Buffalo Bill.

 Shortly thereafter, Powell did become a town, incorporated in 1909, and while it may be argued it did hurt the growth of Ralston, both towns are still in existence today.

-All documents and quotations referenced above come from RG 115, Records of the Bureau of Reclamation, Entry 3, “General Administrative and Project Records,” boxes 899-912, (NARA Online Identifier 562770).
+All documents and quotations referenced above come from Record Group 115, Records of the Bureau of Reclamation, Entry 3, “General Administrative and Project Records,” boxes 899-912, (NARA Online Identifier 562770).